 There are many accessory options nowadays for AR-15 owners.
 Beyond the LOP, owners can upgrade the trigger, hand-guard, barrel length, and grip.
 Thanks to accessory rails, users can also choose from the wide assortment of weapon lights and optics that are available.

 Each of these features make it clear that the AR-15 deserves some respect as a home-defense firearm that is especially useful for women.
 It’s lightweight, adjustable, and can be customized to fit individual women’s needs.

 Disclaimer notice.
-Tactical News Online participates in the Amazon Affiliate program.
+Tactical News Online participates in affiliate programs.
 We earn a small commission from any purchases you make through clicking on our affiliate links.